MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab04_Power_BI.md

 ## Prerequisites

-* This lab requires completion of Lab 1 - Data Modeling
+* Completion of Lab 1 - Data Modeling

 Things to consider before you begin
 -----------------------------------